Bangkok Hotels – Tips and Recommendations

 (Hotel Phone: +66 2 221 1188)

 Distinctive ‘Chino colonial’ style boutique hotel, 25 rooms (22 sq m -73 sq m) situated along the Chao Phraya river that offers unmatched views from each side of its rooftop restaurant.
 Guests can admire 3 of old Bangkok’s star attractions – Wat Arun (Temple of Dawn), Wat Pho (Temple of the Reclining Buddha) & the Grand Palace, and a panoramic view of the river.
 Elegant rooms done in a white and olive green color palette featuring carved wooden interiors and ornate ironwork.
 Highlights include special suites with private balconies that lets guests enjoy personal views of a sunset/sunrise over Wat Arun, lounging in their own outdoor Jacuzzi.
 Fantastic location with Wat Pho just across the road, and other major attractions in Old Bangkok within walking distance.
-Hotel is also in the process of constructing its own waterside dining front; a private pier with a café and open-air bar that’s scheduled to open in early 2017.
+Hotel recently constructed its own waterside dining front; a private pier with a café and open-air bar.

 - Opened on Aug 1 2016, 25 room boutique hotel with 6 room types (22 sq m -73 sq m).